yazdaniamir38/Depth-guided-Image-Relighting/README.md

 6. scipy
 # Testing (Evaluation)
 # One-to-one:
 First download the checkpoint from [here](https://drive.google.com/file/d/1-azD3U8c4ag24ecVagB74K7BkMBpKh4s/view?usp=sharing) and save it in 'One_to_one/model/'.
+Make sure the test set is stored in 'One_to_one/test_set/'.
 Also generate the normals for the test set using 'One_to_one/dataset_generation/create_normal_mat_file.py' and store them in 'One_to_one/dataset_generation/pre_reqs/'.
 Navigate to the One_to_one folder, in terminal, type:
 python test.py --cuda --model dense121
 where --cuda option is for using GPU if available.